 Spring, the most beautiful season of all!
 It is the season of life, renewal, rebirth, rejuvenation, resurrection, and regrowth.
 It is the favorite season of many people all around the world.
 And here in Wadi Rum, it is no different.
 We also love the spring season.
 When spring starts depends on which method you use to calculate: meteorological, astronomical, solar, ecological, calendar-based, or natural events.
 We favor the last one to determine the start of the seasons.
 Today we share some information and pictures about spring in Wadi Rum desert.

-More daylight and more pleasant temperatures
+More daylight and pleasant temperatures

-The first thing we notice about spring arriving is that the short days start to lengthen.
-The sun starts to shine more hours.
-And it also gets higher in the sky every day.
-And the rays of the light hit us more directly as well.
-Making the sunlight more intense and warm.
-Because of all this, temperatures start to rise.
-We leave the cold and dark winter behind us and enjoy the lighter and warmer spring.
+The first thing we notice about spring arriving is that the short days start to lengthen again.
+We have more hours of light, and the sun begins to rise higher in the sky.
+Because of that, the sunlight quickly gets more intense.
+And that we notice by the temperatures going up.
+Then we know that we left the cold and dark winter behind us and enjoy the lighter and warmer spring.

-A lush green valley filled, herbs and wildflower
+Lush green valleys filled, herbs and wildflower

-New-born goat, sheep and camels
+New-born goat, sheep, and camels

 Goat and sheep give birth only once a year.
 The gestation time for both sheep and goats is about five months.
 Traditionally many baby goat and sheep are born in spring.
 Most goats and sheep bring 1 or 2 young at a time.
 Some can bring up to 4 new-borns.
 Our camels mostly give birth once in 2 years.
 Their gestation time is between 12 and 14 months.
 Most of them are born in early spring as well.
 So as you will understand right now, you can see many new-borns in our desert.
 Many camels roam around the valleys closer to the village in spring.
 So do the herds of sheep and goat.
-Altogether you have a fair chance of seeing all these animals and their newborns during a desert tour in springtime.
-As many herds are grazing in the valleys nearby Rum village.
+Altogether you have a fair chance of seeing all these animals and their new-born during a desert tour in springtime as many herds are grazing in the valleys nearby Rum village.